The Innovation Corps (I-Corps™)

 • Gaining years of entrepreneurial skills in only weeks

 • Small business has an active NIDA Phase I SBIR/STTR award.
-It could be Phase I award, or Phase I portion of your Fast Track award
+It could be a Phase I award, or the Phase I portion of a Fast Track award

 • Teams must be comprised of three members: